aisingapore/PeekingDuck/CONTRIBUTING.md

   6. Make the required changes within the branch.
   7. Add tests (if possible).
   8. Run the [test suite](#test-suites) and check that it passes.
-  9. Push your changes to github.
+  9. Push the changes to your github remote.
-  10. Send us a pull request to PeekingDuck/main.
+  10. Send us a pull request to PeekingDuck/dev.
   11. Make changes requested by your reviewer (if any).

 Thank you for your contribution!!